Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Connect-To-QuickBooks-Online.md

 After connecting QuickBooks Online to Expensify, you may receive a prompt to export all historical reports from Expensify.
 To export multiple reports at once, follow these steps:

-1. Go to the Reports page on the web.
+1. Open the Reports page in a web browser.
+2. Reset the filters and then adjust the filters to display the reports in question.
-2. Check the box to the left of the reports you want to export.
+3. Check the box to the left of the reports you want to export.
-3. Click **Export To** and select **QuickBooks Online**.
+4. Click **Export To** and select **QuickBooks Online**.
     - If you don’t want to export specific reports, select “Mark as manually entered” instead.